Driving a motorcycle on the open road can be both relaxing and exciting.

 Note: At GB Law, we recommend all motorcycle operators and passengers wear helmets.

 Ohio law governs operating a motorcycle on Ohio roads, including equipment required and allowable maneuvers.

 Any passengers must also be seated in a regular seat.
 Also, if you’re riding on the highway, the handlebars must not “rise higher than the shoulders of the operator when the operator is seated in the operator’s seat or saddle.”

 It’s possible that motorcycle operators could be cited for failing to operate a bike in a marked lane or failing to exercise care when passing.
 This would be up to a law enforcement officer’s discretion.

-Riding Two to a Lane: Because motorcycles take up less space than a car, it’s possible for two of them to ride side-by-side in a single lane.
+Because motorcycles take up less space than a car, it’s possible for two of them to ride side-by-side in a single lane.

 Don’t Delay: Contact an Ohio Motorcycle Accident Lawyer Today

-Without the protection of a vehicle, motorcycle operators are extremely vulnerable to serious injury or death.
+Without the protection of a vehicle, motorcycle riders are extremely vulnerable to serious injury or death.

-We will evaluate whether you may be entitled to compensation for your medical expenses, lost earnings, pain and suffering and other damages, due to your injuries.
+We will evaluate whether you may be entitled to compensation for your medical expenses, lost earnings, pain and suffering, and other damages due to your injuries.